Asbestos Flooring Removal

 Another common place to find asbestos is right under your feet.
 Asbestos floor covering was most commonly used between the 1960s and 1980s, but it was still used outside of those periods.
 Asbestos was used as flooring due to its durability and fire-resistant properties.

 Asbestos flooring is not dangerous unless it’s in bad condition or is disturbed.
 If you are sanding, sawing, drilling or tearing the asbestos laminate flooring out this can be a major risk to you and your family’s health.
 If you are planning on installing new flooring, it’s safest to get a certified asbestos removal company to perform a free asbestos inspection and remove if it is found to be asbestos flooring.
 At Rapid, we offer asbestos floor removal as part of our residential asbestos removal and commercial asbestos removal services.

 Asbestos Floor Removal Cost

-Asbestos floor removal starts at $85 per square metre, but this could vary.
+Asbestos floor removal starts at $85 per square metre (with a minimum charge of $350 +GST) but this could vary.

 The cost of asbestos floor removal will depend on the type of asbestos floor and other factors like access.